 For instance, where will your wedding take place?
 What are the essential items you need?
 Where do you plan to eat and be entertained after you are married?
 These are just some of the elements of information you need to prepare beforehand.

-1. Having an elopement in Las Vegas are easy to do
+1. Having an elopement in Las Vegas

 Even though choosing to elope in Las Vegas is is easy to do, it does require sufficient planning to make it stress-free and enjoyable.
 Las Vegas is the entertainment capital of the world and offers all the benefits and perks of a well-established hospitality mecca at your fingertips.
 The novelty of eloping in Las Vegas is the wonderful options you have and the myriad choices of things to do and places to experience your nuptial celebration.
 It’s a great place to start your journey and experience a fantastic story to cherish for a lifetime of memories to share!